Top 10 ways to avoid the retailer tricks that make you spend more

 Shoppers are more likely to choose the middle option of a selection set rather than the extreme options.

-The fix: Know your budget, and stick to it.
+Know your budget, and stick to it.

 Three-quarters of people who are offered a sample will accept it